St Martin's Society

 Please see the ANZAB website for more information about its activities.

 The WA branch of ANZAB organises joint practices throughout the year at the various Western Australian towers (see photo).
 The branch practices are not only a great chance to catch up with friends from other towers, they provide a fantastic opportunity for ringers to strengthen their skills on unfamiliar bells.
-The branch produces a bi-monthly newsletter called Look To! which is packed with news and photos.
+The branch produces a quarterly newsletter called Look To! which is packed with news and photos.